 2. Do not stop at the Tres Cruces Lookout Point to appreciate the sunrise

 An additional 60km from Paucartambo, Mirador Tres Cruces is a lookout point over the meeting place of the Andes and the Amazon.
-On clear days, it’s possible to see the peak of the massif Ausangate all the way down into the depths on the jungle basin.
+On clear days, it’s possible to see the peak of massive Ausangate Mountain all the way down into the depths on the jungle basin.
 In the dry season from May to August, a natural phenomenon causes the illusion of three rising suns that flicker into cross shapes – hence, “tres cruces.”
 As the sun rises, clouds begin to evaporate, the moisture interacts with the sunlight to form a prism.
 During the Virgen del Carmen festival, shared vans transport tourists to the lookout point in time to see the gradual lightening of the sky and the sun rising above a thick mat of clouds around 6 am.

 3. Do not pack extra clothes